 - 1. Identify a lead agency with responsibility for setting the strategic direction and oversight of urban forest initiatives. - 2.
 In consultation with Local Government: - a.
-Develop an Urban Forest Strategy, based on the overarching principles of a resilient, connected, expanded and equitable urban forest including: - i. an overall tree canopy target of 30% for the Perth and Peel regions, with the strategy developed from analysis from each of the Local Governments in the Perth and Peel regions. - ii. robust and contemporary data to inform decision making, - iii. funding mechanisms to support growth in urban canopy. - b.
-Develop contemporary legislative and policy mechanisms to enable the protection and growth of urban forest, including: - iv. an effective and efficient regulatory mechanism that allows Local Government to consider the removal or alteration of a significant tree as a form of development. - v. prioritisation of trees and vegetation as a key structural element in the design of new neighbourhoods to facilitate climate resilient and liveable communities. - vi. consideration of public realm design to maximise opportunities for tree retention and new planting consistent with any tree canopy targets. - 3.
-Work with Local Government and other stakeholders to increase community awareness and promote behaviour change in relation to urban forest growth and retention to support State and Local Government targets and action.
+Develop an Urban Forest Strategy, based on the overarching principles of a resilient, connected, expanded and equitable urban forest including: - i. an overall tree canopy target of 30% by 2040 for the Perth and Peel regions, - ii. robust and contemporary data to inform decision making, - iii. funding mechanisms to support growth in urban canopy. - b.
+Develop contemporary legislative and policy mechanisms to enable the protection and growth of urban forest, including: - i. an effective and efficient regulatory mechanism that allows Local Government to consider the removal or alteration of a significant tree as a form of development.

+- ii. prioritisation of trees and vegetation as a key structural element in the design of new neighbourhoods to facilitate climate resilient and liveable communities. - iii. consideration of public realm design to maximise opportunities for tree retention and new planting consistent with any tree canopy targets. - 3.
+Work with Local Government and other stakeholders to increase community awareness and promote behaviour change in relation to urban forest growth and retention to support State and Local Government targets and action. - 4.
 Provide recurrent funding for a comprehensive and accessible Urban Greening Grant program to support Local Government investment in public realm planting, focusing on high urban heat areas and enhancing biodiversity outcomes.